 This is Ireland’s most visited natural attraction; visited by close to a million people across the globe each year.
-The stretch is 8 kilometres long along the Atlantic coast with a rise of about 214 meters at their highest point.
+The stretch is 8 kilometers long along the Atlantic coast with a rise of about 214 meters at their highest point.

 Nothing would beat the wind-filled trek across the cliff-top with views of its edges looking like the crests of the waves rolling endlessly below.
 Not only that, one of the main attractions over here is the local wildlife and the amazing landscape with interesting tales to tag along.
 Bird-watchers and animal lovers are going to have an amazing time over here.
-Not only that, the flora over this place is unique with delicate and blushing wildflowers making it a marvellous sight to behold.
+Not only that, the flora over this place is unique with delicate and blushing wildflowers making it a marvelous sight to behold.

 Although they say shopping is expensive in Grafton street, there are places that are pretty much lenient with their pricing.
 There are numerous alleyways and streets you may want to explore and get entertained.

 Trinity College is Ireland’s oldest university that was founded in the 15th century by Queen Elizabeth I. Its ancient architecture is still intact and as you enter the premises, it gives a true feeling of going back to ancient times, quite contrary to the bustling city of Dublin.